wsbctechnicalblog/wsbctechnicalblog.github.io/content/stop-the-meeting-hell.md

 Title: Stop the meeting overload!
-Date: 20212-02-25
+Date: 20212-03-11
 Category: Posts
 Tags: eliminate-waste
 Slug: stop-the-meeting-hell
 Author: Willy-Peter Schaub
-Summary: Notes from a recent improvement "meeting" to stop meetings.
+Summary: My personal crusade to optimize meetings and associated WASTE

 Thank you for the opportunity to collaborate on a very important topic, that will help us raise productivity and lower stress … as well as errors caused by excessive context switching.